-- Firmly press it into place, especially on the sides, (don’t worry amid any prices tear or break just press the dough together to reattach and bake blind for 15-20 minutes, until it begins to turn golden.
+- Firmly press it into place, especially on the sides, (don’t worry about tears or breaks in dough, just press the dough together to reattach and bake blind for 15-20 minutes, until it begins to turn golden.
 Allow to cool completely before filling

 - Turn the oven down to 280°F.